DEFRA/waste-carriers-acceptance-tests/README.md

 - The tests run much more quickly, as they do not repeat the steps to create registrations through the user interface.

+## Loading conviction data

+In addition to the database seed data, some conviction data needs to be loaded to allow all tests to complete successfully.
+Log into the back office with an account with suitable privileges and load conviction data from the file `fixtures\entities.csv`.

 ## Resetting data

 In the local environment, data can be reset and re-seeded by running